 Design review is a mandatory process for any project proposed on a parcel zoned Planned District (PD).
-As such, Navin, LLC requests the Design Review Commission provide a recommendation to the Planning Commission and City Council regarding the entirety of the project's design, including site plan, architecture, and landscaping.
-Therefore, the purpose of this design review workshop is to offer an opportunity for the Design Review Commission and interested members of the public to review and provide feedback to the applicant and staff regarding the project's site design, architecture, and landscaping prior to preparing plans for the Commission's consideration and formal recommendation
+As such, following a pending, formal hearing of the Design Review Commission, Navin, LLC will request the Commission's recommendation for approval to the Planning Commission and City Council regarding the entirety of the project's design, including site plan, architecture, and landscaping.
+Therefore, the purpose of this design review workshop is to offer an opportunity for the Design Review Commission and interested members of the public to review and provide feedback to the applicant and staff regarding the project's site design, architecture, and landscaping prior to preparing final plans for the Commission's consideration and formal recommendation.